magicstickuk/multisite-post-duplicator/README.md

 == Changelog ==

+= 0.5.1 =
+* Fixed site path showing correctly in new desintation URL (cosmetic change to avoid confusion)

 = 0.5 =
 * NEW: Now copies featured images from posts (can be turned off in Settings page)
 * NEW: Now copies any image media within the post content to the destination site (can be turned off in Settings page).